 A relatively large number of people in Key Biscayne telecommute to their jobs.
 Overall, about 12.31% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Key Biscayne is a major vacation destination.
 Much of the village’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Key Biscayne’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-One of the nice things about Key Biscayne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+One of the nice things about Key Biscayne is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Key Biscayne in 2010 was $76,709, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $306,836 for a family of four.
+The per capita income in Key Biscayne in 2010 was $79,020, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $316,080 for a family of four.
 However, Key Biscayne contains both very wealthy and poor people as well.

 The most common language spoken in Key Biscayne is Spanish.
 Other important languages spoken here include English and French.